🎁 Surprise Discount: Enjoy 90% Off Your Subscription!

 });

-In Chrome, the language used by the user can be obtained through navigator.language and navigator.languages, the previous one being the language of the browser UI and the second being a list of the user's preferred languages.
-In headerlesschrome, navigator.languages will return an empty string.
+In Chrome, navigator.language and navigator.languages can be used to get the user's language.
+The first one is the language of the browser UI, and the second one is the list of user preferred languages.
+In headless mode, navigator.languages returns an empty string.

 const isHeadlessLanguage = () => {